Burbot

-The burbot (Lota lota) is the only gadiform (cod-like) freshwater fish.
-It is also known as bubbot, mariah, loche, cusk, freshwater cod, freshwater ling, freshwater cusk, the lawyer, coney-fish, lingcod, and eelpout.
-The species is closely related to the marine common ling and the cusk.
-It is the only member of the genus Lota.
-For some time of the year, the burbot lives under ice, and it requires frigid temperatures to breed.
+The burbot (Lota lota), also known as bubbot, mariah, loche, cusk, freshwater cod, freshwater ling, freshwater cusk, the lawyer, coney-fish, lingcod, or eelpout, is a species of coldwater ray-finned fish native to the subarctic regions of the Northern Hemisphere.
+It is the only member of the genus Lota, and is the only freshwater species of the order Gadiformes.
+The species is closely related to marine fish such as the common ling and cusk, all of which belong to the family Lotidae (rocklings).

 Etymology

 The name burbot comes from the Latin word barba, meaning beard, referring to its single chin whisker, or barbel.
 Its generic and specific names, Lota lota, comes from the old French lotte fish, which is also named "barbot" in Old French.

 Description

 With an appearance like a cross between a catfish and an eel, the burbot has a serpent-like body, but is easily distinguished by a single barbel on the chin.
 The body is elongated and laterally compressed, with a flattened head and single, tube-like projection for each nostril.
 The mouth is wide, with both upper and lower jaws having many small teeth.
 Burbot have two soft dorsal fins, with the first being low and short, and the second being much longer.
 The anal fin is low and almost as long as the dorsal fin.
 The caudal fin is rounded, the pectoral fins are fan-shaped, and pelvic fins are narrow with an elongated second fin ray.
 Having such small fins relative to body size indicates a benthic lifestyle with low swimming endurance, unable to withstand strong currents.

+Although it appear scaleless, the burbot bears minute, nearly microscopic scales.
+They are relatively long-lived and slow-growing; in Alaska, It generally takes 5-7 years for the burbot to reach the length of 18 inches, individuals typically reach sexual maturity at 6-7 years of age and it is not uncommon to find individuals over 20 years old.